A Look Ahead in the CDMO Drug Product Sector

 Moves made to date

-To date, Catalent has made a few moves in selling some of its assets in its Pharma and Consumer Healthcare Segment.
+To date, Catalent has made a few moves in its Pharma and Consumer Healthcare Segment.
 This week (October 14, 2024), the company announced it had agreed to sell its oral solids development and small-scale manufacturing facility in Somerset, New Jersey, to Ardena, a Ghent, Belgium-based CDMO of drug substances and drug products.

 The Somerset facility also houses Catalent’s corporate headquarters, which in the near term will remain at the Somerset site during a transition period before shifting to a new location.
 The deal is expected to close in early 2025, subject to regulatory approvals and other customary closing conditions.